-The EED provides a common legal framework for the promotion of energy efficiency within the EU in order to ensure the achievement of the EU's target of a 20 per cent. increase in energy efficiency by 2020.
-Amendment proposal is currently in legislative process, setting the EU's target in energy efficiency to 30 per cent.
+The EED, as amended by Directive 2018/2002, provides a common legal framework for the promotion of energy efficiency within the EU in order to ensure the achievement of the EU's target of a 20 per cent. increase in energy efficiency by 2020.
+The EED, as amended by Directive 2018/2002, increases the requirement on energy efficiency to at least 32.5 per cent. by 2030.

-The EED obliges EU Member States to impose mandatory energy efficiency obligation schemes on energy distributors and retail energy sales companies, which may require substantial capital expenditure.
+The EED obliged Member States to impose mandatory energy efficiency obligation schemes on energy distributors and retail energy sales companies, which may require substantial capital expenditure.
 Such energy efficiency obligation schemes are required to put the relevant companies under the obligation to achieve certain cumulative energy savings by 31 December 2020.
-EU Member States are entitled to designate, on the basis of objective and non-discriminatory criteria, obligated parties amongst energy distributors and retail energy sales companies and to determine details of the calculation of such cumulative energy efficiency targets.
-However, the target must be at least equivalent to achieving new savings each year from 1 January 2014 of 1.5 per cent. of the annual energy sales to final customers of all energy distributors or all retail energy sales companies by volume.
-In addition, EU Member States are required under the EED, starting in December 2015, to ensure that large companies are subject to an energy audit at least once every four years.
+Member States are entitled to designate, on the basis of objective and non-discriminatory criteria, obligated parties amongst energy distributors and retail energy sales companies and to determine details of the calculation of such cumulative energy efficiency targets.
+However, the target must be at least equivalent to achieving new savings each year from 1 January 2014 until 31 December 2020 of 1.5 per cent. of the annual energy sales to final customers of all energy distributors or all retail energy sales companies by volume.
+Further, Member States shall achieve new savings each year from 1 January 2021 to 31 December 2030 of 0.8 per cent. of their annual final energy consumption.
+In addition, Member States are required under the EED, starting in December 2015, to ensure that large companies are subject to an energy audit at least once every four years.
+Directive 2018/2002 increased the requirement on energy efficiency to at least 32.5 per cent. by 2030.

 Cogeneration can be a highly effective way of transforming primary sources of energy, fuel, into electricity and heat as the combined production reduces energy losses as compared to the separate production of electric energy and heat.
 According to the EED, high-efficiency cogeneration, as well as efficient district heating and cooling, has significant potential for saving primary energy and should therefore be promoted.
 Electricity from high-efficiency cogeneration should be afforded priority or guaranteed access to the transmission or distribution network.
-In addition, the EED obliges Member States to carry out a comprehensive assessment of the potential for the application of high-efficiency cogeneration and efficient district heating and cooling and to notify the EU Commission of the results.
-On this basis, the EU Member States should encourage the implementation of methods of high-efficiency cogeneration and take adequate measures for efficient district heating and cooling infrastructure to be developed.
+In addition, the EED obliges Member States to carry out a comprehensive assessment of the potential for the application of high-efficiency cogeneration and efficient district heating and cooling and to notify the European Commission of the results.
+On this basis, the Member States should encourage the implementation of methods of high-efficiency cogeneration and take adequate measures for efficient district heating and cooling infrastructure to be developed.